 The Payment System

-The British Wool Marketing Board is a farmer owned marketing organisation which, after a grading process, sells wool on behalf of its producers in a series of auctions over a 12 month period.
-Your Board handles your wool and it sells it on your behalf.
+British Wool is a farmer owned organisation which, after a grading process, sells wool on behalf of its producers in a series of auctions over a 12 month period.
+We handle your wool and sell it on your behalf.

 The price paid is the average of that attained over all of the sales during the year, less handling costs, resulting in the same grade of wool being paid the same price irrespective of where you farm; the size of your clip or when your wool is received.